HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/components.md

-# End-User Search with Opensearch: Web Components
+# Web Components of End-User Search with Opensearch

 This guide explains how to use the HCL End-user Search UI.
 Follow along to learn about its components, styling options, and extendable features.